 - Weight Capacity: 550 pounds

-- Number of Paddlers: 2
+- Number of Passengers: 2

 - Packed Dimensions: 35 x 21 x 12 inches

-The cockpit is equipped with two seats that are padded.
+The chamber is equipped with two seats that are padded.
 Remove a seat, and the Advanced Elements becomes a spacious solo touring kayak.
 A generous weight capacity, bungee lacing, and D-rings ensure there is always enough space for overnight gear and plenty of refreshments.
 The ample onboard storage area is complemented by a large array of tie-down options.

 Plus, the Advanced Elements inflatable is super easy to assemble.
 All elements fold up easily into the provided duffel bag.
 You can pop the boat into your trunk without a struggle.
 The yak’s spring-loaded valves are compatible with most conventional air pumps.
-However, you made need to purchase aftermarket adapters.
+However, you may need to purchase aftermarket adapters.

 - These Kayaks Come with a repair kit and durable storage bag